adelorenzo-portainer/webinar/README.md

-# Kubernetes Adoption: Making the Hard Easy - June 2023
+# Kubernetes Adoption: Making the Hard Easy - June/July 2023

 Is your organization keen to adopt containerization, but the complexity associated with Kubernetes makes you hesitate?
 If you’re tackling any of these challenges, this webinar is for you: